Country List Input Field in Fluent Forms

 - Element Label: This is the text that users will see in the form of the input field.
 You can put any text here that helps to understand the purpose of that field.

-- Enable Searchable Smart Options: When you have a long country list you might want to give users the search option to select a field.
+- Enable Searchable Smart Options: When you have a long country list, you might want to give users the search option to select a field.
 Just enable the “Searchable Smart options” to allow users to search into country fields.
-When this option is selected, a search option appears, allowing the user to manually search for the desired country name.
+When this option is selected, a search option appears, allowing the user to search for the desired country name manually.

 Here’s what the frontend search options will look like for the users –